 The student bulletin is read to all students during first period.
+Parents can also find the bulletin on our website.

 ATTENDANCE POLICIES

 ABSENCES

 Absence Hotline: (916) 771 - 1870: Students are expected to attend school every day.
 Excused absences are as follows: (1) personal illness or injury; (2) medical or dental appointment; (3) immediate family member funeral.